geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 With the registers.

 ##### **Nimlgen** [[00:14:39](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=879)]
-Yeah, I think I have a feeling that, like, we need...
+Yeah, I think I have a feeling that, like, we need..
 We need to set more than two registers, and each write will just overwrite more than two registers we need.
 So it's kind of without firmware changes.